 The objective during this step is to get the pu-erh leaves pliable with a minimum of oxidization.
 Excessive oxidation that may occur during this stage shows up in both the appearance and taste of the final pu-erh tea.
-Once collected and back at the village, the fresh harvest is spread onto mats in well ventilated rooms and left to wilt just a little before the next step of the process.
-The purpose of the wilting is to immediately reduce some moisture in the leaves.
+Once collected and back at the village, the fresh harvest is spread onto mats in well-ventilated rooms and left to wilt just a little before the next step of the process.
+The purpose of the wilting is immediately to reduce some moisture in the leaves.
 This step makes the leaves a little more pliable to insure that they are damaged less during the next stages of the processing.
-This stage requires an highly-skilled expert to determine how long to leaves must be left to wilt.
-Too little wilting and the tea leaves will still easily be damaged and too long will mean they have started oxidization to an excessive degree.
+This stage requires a highly-skilled expert to determine how long the leaves must be left to wilt.
+Too little wilting and the tea leaves will still be easily damaged, and too long will mean they have started oxidization to an excessive degree.

-Bruising of the leaves in the next step and this is done after firing of the leaves and will breakdown the cell structures within the tea leaves.
+Bruising of the leaves is the next step and is done after firing of the leaves; this step will break down the cell structures within the tea leaves.
 The fired leaves are gently kneaded and rolled using special techniques passed down from generation to generation.
 These special techniques ensure that the tea leaves and buds are bruised without breaking them and ensuring the uniformity of the finished product.

 The finished Mao Cha product is now ready and awaits a multitude of factories and independent tea makers who will take this "rough" tea and turn it into a further more refined work of Pu-erh tea art.
 No matter what they do though, it remains a fact that the quality of the Mao Cha will determine the maximum quality of the end product.